 There are a couple of other options, but in this case, either MySQL (pronounced “my-s-q-l” or “my sequel”) or MariaDB will be used to manage the WordPress database.
 Both are relational database management systems.
 In other words, the system will manage the database.

-Originally MySQL was the default database server among Linux systems, but has since been replaced by MariaDB.
+Originally MySQL was the default database server among Linux systems but it has since been replaced by MariaDB.
 For Raspbain Stretch and earlier, MySQL can still be used.
 For Raspbain Buster and newer, MariaDB should be used.

 If MySQL is used, take note that the user might be prompted for a “root” user password during its installation process.
 This password is case-sensitive.
 MariaDB will not ask for a root user password at this stage.